userpath/docs/README.md

 ## Click to Call Widget

 ### CSS Selectors for overwriting styles
 You can over write our css for the Click to Call widget.
 The classes vary by layout.
+Always remember that `:before` & `:after` selectors are your friends :)

 All layouts:
 - `.widgetctc-txt-field` is used on all text fields; name & phone number to be exact.